hexinfra/gorox/hemi/README.md

     import "github.com/hexinfra/gorox/hemi"

-If you would like to use the standard components too, import them with:
+If you'd like to use the standard Hemi components, import them alongside with:

     import _ "github.com/hexinfra/gorox/hemi/builtin"